Code-Institute-Submissions/neringabickmore-scribbles/README.md

 I chose the colours that I felt are quite delicate and not overpowering the main content of the app.

+**Correction**: Please note the color palette was changed.
+This is due to the multiple feedback received from the app testers.
+The majority expressed that the original palette was too bland and they preferred to see more color contrast and richer tones on the app.

+After listening to feedback I have chosen richer blues and a hint of orange to make my app more appealing to the users.

 ![Colour palette](/wireframes/color-palette/color-palette.jpg)

 [Back to content](#contents)